 Starting The Fire by D.I.
 Jolly

 It only takes a moment, a single moment, to totally change your life.
 Everything you’ve done and plotted and planned and been proud of, can all change in that single moment.
 Jack had loved his life, he loved his wife, his children, his career, all of it.
-It wasn’t picture perfect but it was his.
+It wasn’t picture-perfect but it was his.
 He and his wife were a team, they’d met in high school and been together ever since.
 So even when they hated each other they found a way, and it worked.

 But all of that could just be a midlife crisis, something they could get through, and his wife was not ready to give up hope.
-She didn’t know what had happened that in the morning he loved her and in the evening he didn’t.
+She didn’t know what had happened, in the morning he loved her and in the evening he didn’t.
 He hadn’t become cruel, in many ways he was behaving exactly the same, but their deepest love had always existed in the small things and that’s what had disappeared.
 His mind wasn’t even focused on Juliet directly.
 She was at the heart of it, but to avoid thinking about her, Jack locked up his feelings, for everything.
 Trying to put himself back in that moment just before.
 To go back in time a split second and blink or look away, to not notice what had appeared before him.

-So she ran from her feelings, spontaneously resigned her position, made quick plans to move cities and ran.
-If she couldn’t be with him, she needed to be as far away from his as possible.
-Now that she knew he was there she couldn’t help but look for him when out, but at the same time never wanted to see him.
+So she ran from her feelings, spontaneously resigned, made quick plans to move cities and ran away.
+If she couldn’t be with him, she needed to be as far away from him as possible.
+Now that she knew he was there, she couldn’t help but look for him when out, but at the same time never wanted to see him.
 Couldn’t stand the idea of spotting him unhappily with his family.
-Knowing she both wanted that to be true and was revolted by the idea.
+Because she both wanted that to be true and was revolted by the idea.

 She told herself that ‘true love would be true; it was good, it was honest, it was love.
 By definition it couldn’t be bad, it couldn’t cause the kind of pain that this was causing and so what was happening couldn’t be love, it was something else.’
 She didn’t believe her own words but she repeated them over and over and over, hoping that if she said them enough it would become true.

-The moment that sparked the explosion that burned down their lives was forever burnt into the backs of their eyes blinding them from everything else.
+The moment that sparked the explosion that burned down their lives was forever burnt into the backs of their eyes, and blinded them from everything else.
 A feeling so hot and so raw that it only needed a single moment to change everything.